 Which high-limit credit card is right for you?

 As you compare credit cards with high limits, you’ll want to take some time deciding which factors are most important to you.
-Here are a few of the main considerations you should keep in mind before you apply.
+Here are a few of the main considerations you should keep in mind before you apply for a card.

 Compare rewards programs

-Also, look at interest rates and fees and consider cards that offer a 0 percent APR on purchases for a limited time if you plan to carry a balance.
-You’ll also want to look at annual fees, keeping in mind that business credit cards with the most perks and highest rewards rates tend to charge a fee (or higher fee) each year.
+Also, take a look at interest rates and fees.
+If you plan to carry a balance, consider cards that offer a 0 percent APR on purchases for a limited time.
+You’ll also want to look at annual fees, keeping in mind that business credit cards with the best perks and rewards rates tend to charge higher fees each year.

 Look closely at cardholder benefits

 Finally, decide which cardholder perks you want the most.
-You may really need free employee cards for your workers, or perhaps you travel often and want travel insurance or primary rental car coverage.
+You may really need free employee cards for your workers, or perhaps you travel often and want travel insurance, primary rental car coverage or luxury travel perks.

 How to get the most out of a high-limit credit card

-To get the most out of your business credit card, take the following steps:
+To get the most out of your business credit card, keep the following tips in mind:

-- Step 1: Use your business credit card for all your business-related expenses so you can rack up more rewards over time.
+- Use your business credit card for all your business-related expenses so you can earn more rewards over time.

-- Step 2: Make sure to meet the minimum spending requirement within the specified timeline for any welcome bonus offer your card has.
+- Make sure to meet the minimum spending requirement within the specified timeline for your card’s welcome bonus.

-- Step 3: Use any expense tracking benefits your business credit card offers, whether that includes transaction reports or year-end spending summaries.
+- Use any expense tracking benefits your business credit card offers, whether that includes transaction reports or year-end spending summaries.

-- Step 4: Pay your bill in full each month to avoid interest charges, keeping in mind that any interest you pay will easily wipe out the rewards you earn.
+- Pay your bill in full each month to avoid interest charges, keeping in mind that any interest you pay will easily wipe out the rewards you earn.

 The bottom line

 The best high-limit business credit cards help you earn rewards on your spending while keeping your business transactions separate.
-They also can come with valuable perks like insurance products and an introductory 0 percent APR for purchases.
+They may also come with valuable perks like travel insurance, free employee cards and an introductory 0 percent APR for purchases.
 But before you sign up for a new business credit card, make sure to compare the top options from issuers like Chase, American Express and Capital One so you can find the best card for your needs.